Food Delivery Using a Checking Account for Payment

 There’s nothing quite as indulgent as sitting back on your couch, remote control in hand, knowing that your favorite restaurant meal is about to show up at your doorstep.
 But food delivery can also, unfortunately, lead to racking up credit card debt.

 One solution is to use a checking account to pay for food delivery services.
 Although not every platform allows you to pay directly from your bank account, there are often payment options that still let you tap the funds in your checking account.
-Learn more about the details below.
+Learn more about these options below.

 What Is Food Delivery?

 Third-party food delivery services have revolutionized at-home dining.
-Gone are the days where pizza was the only option for ordering in.
-These days, you can get just about any meal your heart desires, all with the tap of a finger.
+Gone are the days when pizza was the only option for ordering in.
+Now, you can get just about any meal your heart desires with the tap of a finger.

 Third-party delivery platforms connect hungry diners with nearly endless restaurant options.
 The meals are typically delivered by gig-economy workers who earn income via these apps.